End Short Prison Sentences

 Why we should end ineffective short prison sentences

-This isn’t about being ‘soft’ on crime, this is about following the evidence of what works and ensuring fewer future victims.
 We know that short prison sentences result in higher rates of reoffending than community sentences.
 Sending people to prison for a few months at a time for non-violent offences without ever addressing the reasons behind their offending does nothing to reduce crime, and simply traps people in a revolving door of prison.
-As a prison place cost over £50,000 a year, sending people to prison that do not need to be there is also a waste of money.
+As the average cost of a prison place is over Β£50,000 a year, sending people to prison that do not need to be there is also a waste of money.

 What Nacro are calling for